Ugo5738/paservices/docs/production_deployment.md

 ### Environment Variables

-Create a `.env.production` file in the root of the auth_service directory with the following variables:
+Create a `.env.prod` file in the root of the auth_service directory with the following variables:

 ```
 # Self-hosted Supabase connection